 If you love the look of a black dining space, you’ll be looking to add simple pops of colour that offset the monochromatic colour palette.
 Fruit is an ideal and inexpensive way to add décor to a black sideboard or buffet or black dining table, Think red apples, pomegranate and dark purple grapes paired with white and neutral coloured homewares to really create a colour impact.

-Although we can’t physically spend time with one another this Easter, creating a space that feels like Easter will still make the day memorable.
+Although we can’t physically spend time with one another this Easter, creating a space that feels like Easter will still make the day memorable with beige colour dining chairs.
 Plus with access to technology we can enjoy a virtual Easter lunch with our extended families, friends and loved ones!
 As much as we are apart right now, there are still ways we can feel as though we’re together.
 So this Easter, spend time with those around you and together let’s appreciate that we have a roof over our heads and a safe place that we call home.